sourcefrog/cargo-mutants/README.md

 The Cargo output is logged into `target/enucleate/` within the original source directory, so you can see why individual tests failed.

+## Using Enucleate

+* Trees that `deny` style lints such as unused parameters are likely to fail to build when mutated, without really saying much about the value of the tests.
+  I suggest you don't statically deny warnings in your source code, but rather set `RUSTFLAGS` when you do want to check this.

+## Limitations

+* Some mutations will cause the program to hang or spin, for example if called as the condition of a `while` loop.
+Enucleate currently detects this but does not kill the test process, so you'll need to find and kill it yourself.
+(On Unix we might need to use `setpgrp`.)

 ## Manifesto

 * Draw attention to code that is not tested or only "pseudo-tested": reached by tests but the tests